AtomixPL/termadventure/README.md

 Bonuses are common executables that can give you from 1 000 to 5 000 points.
 Eastereggs are less common, and they are worth 10 000 points.
 However unknown files are more dangerous, they can ~~steal your points or~~ delete your whole system, and this is where the game ends.
 But rarely they can give you some points.
 ## Readme files
 Inside those text files there are random contents written, but you can encounter mysterious codes, which can hint to more worthy and interesting programs, that can contain up to ~~1 000 000~~ 30 000 points.
 They can only appear after finding such codes.
-## Kernelcode, codex, ~~hex and emulator~~
+## Kernelcode, codex, chroma, ~~hex and window~~
 Kernelcode is an executable where you must type in correct 3-digit code which you can find in the text file beginning with the Linux kernel version.
 By successfully solving the program you can get 20 000 points.
 Codex is an extrordinary latin program, which works the same as kernelcode, but you need to know numbers in latin.
 When you'll encounter a readme file with "lorem ipsum" text inside it, there are numbers written in latin below, eg. unus, duo, tres etc. By correctly typing the 3-digit code as in kernelcode you can get 30 000 points.
+Another special program is Chroma, which is an alternative to kernelcode, and it needs a special six-letter color code, which you can also find in one of the readme files.
+You will get awarded 50 000 points for the solve.
 ## Changelog
 0.1 (08-07-2025) - initial release

 0.2 (09-07-2025) - added loading screen

 0.3 (02-08-2025) - added automatic module installation needed to run the game

+0.4 (03-08-2025) - the game can be now ran as an executable and new special program - Chroma